 Due to the civil war, Syria is under international sanctions and foreign trade has been brought to a halt.
 In the 90s, Syria benefitted from higher oil revenues and was major oil producer.
 However, in recent years, declining oil production and a growth in imports had led to trade deficits.
 Syria’s other exports included fuels, calcium phosphate, sheep, tomatoes, electricity, cotton, chemicals and eggs.
 Syria mostly imported fuel, sugar, grains, iron and steel, cigarettes, plastics, vehicles and soy beans.
 Syria’s main trading partners were Italy, France, Saudi Arabia, Turkey, Iraq, Ukraine, China, the United States, Russia, Lebanon, South Korea and Egypt.
 This page provides - Syria Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Syria Balance of Trade - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+Syria Balance of Trade - actual data, historical chart and calendar of releases - was last updated on May of 2018.